alex-chiu/OrbitDetermination/README.md

 get_symb_func.m
 Calculates symbolic functions for finding A and \tilde{H} Matrices, and G Function.
 Returns a set of function handles.

+NOTES - WORK ON SAVING RESIDUALS FOR ANALYSIS

 Tips (4/7/2022)

 Assumptions: